 The only communication Jess could do was gesture.
-She understood some sign (using the sign for no is still very convenient), but Jess could only approximate a sign.
-Most people do not know sign much less her modified sign language.
+She understood some sign (using the sign for no is still very convenient), but Jess could only approximate signs.
+Most people do not know sign, much less her modified sign language.

 Out of sheer frustration, I made a pointing book.
 It was easier to use because the words stayed in one place.
 With the PECs, the pictures have no such order.
 When Jess couldn’t find the word in her PEC book, she would use the book that I made.
 School HATED this.
 We fought.
 It got ugly.

 When Thanksgiving rolled around, we planned a trip to Florida to be with family.
 There was no way Jess was going to travel with her PECs book.
 This is when I made her a communication necklace using word symbols,

 This necklace had six cards using the front and back to say: My name is Jessie/ I use symbols to communicate, Hello/goodbye, Yes/no, I’m thirsty/I’m hungry, Leave me alone/bathroom and help.
 How cool it was for Jess to be on the plane and be able to request a drink when the stewardess came by.
 If school hated my pointing book, they HATED this necklace more.